 Other areas of counselling I deal with

-- Eco-therapy / 'Walk & Talk' and Outdoor Therapy (Eco-therapy / nature therapy)
+- 'Walk & Talk' and Outdoor Therapy (Eco-therapy / nature therapy)

 - Group Therapy, Process Groups and Encounter Groups

 - Existential and Spiritual issues

-- Race, racism and racial discrimination
+- Race, racism, colourism and racial discrimination

 - Buddhist inspired psychotherapy / Counselling for Buddhist practitioners